estebv/EjerciciosPoo/README.md

 -----------------------------

 exercisespoo

 It is an exercise where the following concepts are touched:

-inheritance (implementation and extension) builders overload instances class = attribute potting
+-inheritance (implementation and extension)
+-builders
+-overload
+-instances
+-class = attribute
+-potting

 Author

 Esteban Vanegas A.